EgorMaximenko/schur_rep_incr/README.md

 In the project https://github.com/EgorMaximenko/schur_rep, we have tested the old version of the paper, where the powers of polynomials are decreasing by rows.

+Each sage file is independent from the others.
+Therefore, the codes are quite repetitive.